 A big part of activewear for women is finding a good sports bra, and preferably one that doesn’t cost an arm and a leg.
 So the idea of sewing our own is a pretty appealing idea.
 Luckily the range of sports bra sewing patterns are expanding quickly these days, and some also offer a lot of support with more intricate construction.

 So here is a compilation of sports bra sewing patterns currently available, with comments from me regarding things such as support and construction.

 A big list of sewing patterns for sports bra-making:

 I love the cup design on this pattern and it comes in a wide range of sizes.
 This is a pattern I can totally see myself doing in the future.

 I first saw this pattern when visiting the stall of a Swedish bra making vendor at a sewing fair.
-The reviews seems really good and while the consructions looks quite easy it looks like it could offer good support and the option to add foam bra cups
+The reviews seem really good and while the constructions look quite easy it looks like it could offer good support and the option to add foam bra cups

 Another sports bra pattern from Bra Making Supplies.
-Promises to be bounce proof and looks very solid in its construction.
+Promises to be bounce proof and look very solid in its construction.

 Sports bra patterns that are easy to make and best suited for small busts.
 And with the addition of stable power net lining it could offer good support too for small to medium busts.